Dearest Marlee,

 I have broken that rule time and time again, most notably — and regretfully — when it comes to my communication with you.
 I hope someday that you will forgive me, but maybe I need to forgive myself first.

 No matter what.
-No matter what happens in the future, No matter what you do, say or accomplish, there is just one universal truth: I LOVE YOU and I am so fucking proud of you.
+No matter what happens in the future, No matter what you do, say or accomplish, there is just one universal truth: I LOVE YOU and I am proud of you.

 That’s the lead, Marlee.
 That’s what it’s important.
 That’s what I most want you to know.
 That’s what I should have said so many times before today.